Experimental test of Sinai's model in DNA unzipping

 {\it Introduction.} Heterogeneity and disorder pervade physical and biological matter \cite{bouchaud1990anomalous,kardar1998nonequilibrium,kirkpatrick2015colloquium}.
 Since Schr\"odinger's conception of the gene as an a-periodic crystal \cite{schrodinger1944life}, disorder is recognised as a crucial ingredient for life \cite{varn2016did}.
 The readout of the genetic information encoded in DNA can be modeled with polymers in random potentials, such as Sinai's model \cite{Sinai1983}.
 The latter describes the dynamics of a particle diffusing in a one-dimensional random-force field, a suitable model for the mechanical unzipping of the DNA double helix into single strands.
 Sinai's model is a special case ($d=0$) of the universal field theory of disordered elastic systems in $d$ dimensions, where one can analytically calculate force correlations.
-The latter have been measured in contact-line depinning ($d = 1$) \cite{LeDoussalWieseMoulinetRolley2009}, Barkhausen noise ($d = 2$) \cite{terBurgBohnDurinSommerWiese2021} and RNA-DNA peeling ($d = 0$) \cite{WieseBercyMelkonyanBizebard2019}.
+The latter were measured in contact-line depinning ($d = 1$) \cite{LeDoussalWieseMoulinetRolley2009}, Barkhausen noise ($d = 2$) \cite{terBurgBohnDurinSommerWiese2021} and RNA-DNA peeling ($d = 0$) \cite{WieseBercyMelkonyanBizebard2019}.
 While these experiments are for depinning, i.e.~nonequilibrium, an experimental test of the equilibrium universality class is lacking.
 Here we test universality of equilibrium-force correlations as predicted by Sinai's model in DNA unzipping.
+The model parameters are naturally changed during the experiment allowing us to monitor the functional RG flow.